Robust Weighted Triangulation of Causal Effects Under Model Uncertainty: New Triangulation Method

 \subsection{Inference Procedure}

 We now discuss our approach to estimation and inference for the triangulation functional $\psi$.
 Suppose that for each $k$, we have estimators $\psi_{k, n}$ and $\beta_{k, n}$ of each identifying functional $\psi_k$ and each measure of model correctness $\beta_k$, respectively.
 Our triangulation estimator is then { } where $\lambda_n > 0$ is an additional term used to ensure numerical stability of the weights $w_{k, n}$ even when the normalizing function in the denominator is close to zero.
 To avoid affecting first-order asymptotics of the estimator, we require $\lambda_n = o(n^{-1/2})$.
 A simple choice is to fix $\lambda_n = 1/n$.
+Note that $\lambda_n$ in the triangulation functional is optional.
+In practice, we find in our simulations and data application that we do not need it and that using the well-known log-sum-exp trick \citep{blanchard2021accurately} to compute the normalizing function is sufficient to prevent numerical instability.
+However, we keep it in our exposition for the sake of completeness.

 Since $\psi_{1, n}, \dots, \psi_{K, n}, \beta_{1, n}, \dots, \beta_{K, n}$ are constructed using a common observed dataset, they are typically dependent, even asymptotically.
 We suppose that under a set of statistical regularity conditions ${\cal S}$ (e.g., rates of convergence and complexity constraints on the nuisance estimators), we can construct asymptotically linear estimators of both $\beta_k$ and $\psi_{k}$ with influence functions $\phi_{\beta_k}$ and $\phi_{\psi_k}$, respectively, for each $k$.
 That is, under ${\cal S}$ we have $\beta_{k, n} - \beta_k = \frac{1}{n} \sum_{i=1}^{n}\phi_{\beta_k}(O_i) + o_p(n^{-1/2})$ and $\psi_{k, n} - \psi_k = \frac{1}{n} \sum_{i=1}^{n} \phi_{\psi_k}(O_i) + o_p(n^{-1/2})$.
 Here $\phi_{\beta_k}$ and $\phi_{\psi_k}$ are assumed to satisfy $\E[\phi_{\beta_k}] = \E[\phi_{\psi_k}] = 0$, $\E[\phi^2_{\beta_k}] < \infty$, and $\E[\phi^2_{\psi_k}] < \infty$.
 These estimators could be parametric or semiparametric in nature; we will discuss specific approaches to estimation more below.